Arab Invasion in India

 - He returned to Ghazna with enormous wealth after defeating

-- Jaipala, the ruler of Hindu Shahi Dynasty
+- Jaipala, the ruler of the Hindu Shahi Dynasty

 - Fateh Daud of Multan